jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 - Shared services are deployed once and consumed by all spokes.
 - No user‑defined routes or network virtual appliances are required at this stage.
 - All hub resources reside within the same subscription as the spoke to maintain free‑tier compatibility.
+- NSGs enforce deny‑all inbound rules on hub subnets, with only required traffic allowed.
+- No public IPs are assigned to any hub resources, reducing attack surface.

 ## 3. Spoke Virtual Network